-Every social media platform has a character limit, and that’s to keep our feeds easily scannable and our friends easy to understand!
-According to the study though, length matters yet it also differs in two of the categories.
-Zarrella found that
+Every social media platform has a character limit, and that’s to keep our feeds easily scannable.
+According to Zarella’s study, length matters yet it also differs in two categories.

-It’s difficult to say for sure why, but the theory is that the longer the post, the more likely someone will be to simply share it rather than try to summarize what it said on their own feed.
+It’s difficult to say for sure why, but the theory is that the longer the post, the more likely someone will share it rather than try to summarize it on their own feed.
 Another theory purports that extremely long text posts may be made up of extremely important information and therefore are more likely to be shared to spread the word.

 Likewise, when it comes to Likes, an extremely short post may not necessitate a response and so gets only a Like, and comparatively, an extremely long post may have too much information to delve into and so they simply Like that as well.

 So how much is too much exactly?
-According to a study by Kevan Lee, the best possible length for a Facebook post is 40 characters or less.
-Posts like these apparently “received 86 percent higher engagement than other posts.”
+According to a study by Kevan Lee, the best length for a Facebook post is 40 characters or less.

-FastCompany seems to agree with these metrics and adds that users would be wise to avoid posting before 8am on any platform.
-Pre-work, and in some cases, pre-wake hours are some of the worst times to post on social media.
+FastCompany seems to agree with these metrics and adds that users would be wise to avoid posting before 8 am on any platform.
+Pre-work hours are the worst times to post on social media.

 This same theory appears to hold true for days of the week for posting as well.
 People are simply more active when they’re not working, which means more Likes, Shares, and Comments are happening on the weekends rather than on weekdays.

-If you’re using multiple accounts and sending out a lot of posts on a daily basis, this science should do wonders for your interaction levels.
-Using a post automation tool like SocialPilot, simply schedule in the date, time, and content that works best according to the figures in this study.
-It doesn't get any easier than that!
+If you’re using multiple accounts and sending out a lot of posts on a daily basis, then automating your posts should do wonders for your interaction levels.